 A payroll journal is a detailed record of accounting transactions related to payroll.
 Smaller organizations may record their payroll transactions directly in the general ledger, but larger companies will find that the sheer volume of these transactions will clog the general ledger; instead, they record payroll-related transactions in the payroll journal, and then just record a single summary-level entry in the general ledger that reflects all of the transactions recorded in the payroll journal.
 In accounting software systems, the software posts transaction totals from the payroll journal to the general ledger, usually when requested by a user.

-If you need to investigate a specific payroll transaction and your company is using a payroll journal, then you will need to conduct the research within the payroll journal, since the detail-level information will not be available in the general ledger.
+If you need to investigate a specific payroll transaction and your company is using a payroll journal, you will need to conduct the research within the payroll journal, since the detail-level information will not be available in the general ledger.

 The payroll staff creates journal entries that are recorded in the payroll journal, especially from the periodic payrolls.
 There may also be any number of special entries at the end of each month, such as accruals for vacation pay or sick pay.